 To gain a glucose reading, you simply perform a quick, 1-second scan of the reader over the sensor.
 This gives you more data than a finger prick, however, if you are in a hypo, then it’s best to double check with a finger prick.
 This is because the FreeStyle Libre Sensor is still a piece of technology that isn’t always accurate.

 There are occasions it will provide you with false information, especially within the first few hours of using it whilst its adjusting.

 All the data that the Freestyle Libre sensor provides you with can be used to gain insights into your routine blood sugars via graphs, averages, and a predicted HBA1C.

 This allows you to make adjustments to your diabetic care (alongside the advice of your team) to improve your quality of blood sugars and therefore the quality of life.

 Before you can use your sensor it has a “warming up” period.
-In the USA this warming up period for the libre sensor is 12 twelve hours, in the UK this period is one hour.
+In the USA and UK this warming up period for the libre sensor is 1 hour for all 14 day sensors.

 So, in cases of hypo, it’s always important to double check your blood sugar via a finger prick test just to be sure, and if you feel like something isn’t right, then test with your finger too.